projectAcetylcholine/mcp-server-azure-ai-search-python-preview/README.md

 These are the available tool groups and their purposes:

-- READ_OPERATIONS - tools useds for read-only operations
+- READ_OPERATIONS - tools used for read-only operations
-- WRITE_OPERATIONS - tools that are used for creating, modifying or removing entries
+- WRITE_OPERATIONS - tools that are used for creating, modifying or removing entries.
+Alias for ALL
 - READ_INDEX - tools used to list and describe the indices in the service
 - WRITE_INDEX - tools used to Create, delete, update, or configure indices
 - READ_DOCUMENTS - tools used to query the indices to retrieve documents
 - WRITE_DOCUMENTS - tools for Adding, Updating or Deleting documents from an index
-- READ_INDEXERS - tools used to list indexers available
 - WRITE_INDEXERS - tools used to configure indexers,  data sources & skill sets
 - READ_INDEXERS - tools used to retrieve information about data sources, skill sets and indexers